ZdenkaSosnova/sportovni-pes-roku/README.md

 ## Functionality

-- **Member Sign Up**: Only members of **Club chovatelů kola a šeltií** (KCHCS) are allowed to sign up for the competition.
+- **Member Sign Up**: Only members of **Club chovatelů kolií a šeltií** (KCHCS) are allowed to sign up for the competition.
 They need to provide their first and last names to verify their membership status and gain access to the application's functionality.

 - **Dog Registration**: Once signed up, members can register their dogs within the competition.